 If you’ve ever gazed too long at a drink menu, you’ll know how hard it can be to choose the perfect beverage.
-Are you in the mood for a hoppy IPA or a crisp chardonnay, or is a freshly-prepared fruit juice the perfect way to quench your thirst?
+Are you in the mood for a hoppy IPA, or is a freshly-prepared fruit juice the perfect way to quench your thirst?

 Luckily, several Richmond establishments offer the perfect solution: tasting flights that allow you to savour several drinks at once.
 They’re a great way to add some fun to your beverage order—and discover some drinks you wouldn’t otherwise have tried.
 Read on for our top flight recommendations in Richmond.